advra/grpc-vcpkg-boilerplate-example/README.md

 # Boilerplate Hello World gRPC Example with Vcpkg Manager

 ## 0. Purpose
-grpc is a high performance open source rpc framework.
-They recommend users to install gRPC natively.
-Over the years this method has slowly been deprecated.
-While they recommend other methods such as vcpkg, their examples are not exactly plug and play.
-This is an attempt to try and provide examples which work with `vcpkg` manager and provide boilerplate example which you can build upon from.
+GRPC is a high performance open source rpc framework.
+By default gRPC must be installed natively.
+Over the years this method has slowly deprecated with other methods of installation.
+While they recommend other methods such as `Bazel` or `vcpkg`, their examples are not exactly plug and play.
+This repository is an attempt to try and provide a template that build and compiles with `vcpkg` manager as a starting point which you can build upon from.

 ## 1. Pre-Environment Setup
 This project requires `vcpkg` a package manager to be installed.
 VCPKG is used to manage your packages dependencies for projects like Protobufs and gRPC.
-If you already have vcpkg manager installed then continue to ['2.
-Compile'](https://github.com/advra/grpc-vcpkg-boilerplate-example/blob/main/README.md#2-compile) otherwise continuing reading on.
+If you already have vcpkg manager installed then continue to [2.
+Compile](https://github.com/advra/grpc-vcpkg-boilerplate-example/blob/main/README.md#2-compile), otherwise continuing reading.

 ### 1.1 Installing vcpkg
-Running the following commands to clone and install vcpkg in the current directory.
+Run the following commands to clone and install vcpkg in the current directory.
 ```
 sudo apt-get install -y unzip build-essential
 git clone https://github.com/microsoft/vcpkg